kirenz/python-basics/docs/programming-toolkit.md

 Furthermore, Anaconda's package manager `conda` makes it easy to manage multiple data environments that can be maintained and run separately without interference from each other (in so called virtual environments).

 `conda` analyses the current environment including everything currently installed, and, together with any version limitations specified (e.g. the user may wish to have TensorFlow version 2,0 or higher), works out how to install a compatible set of dependencies, and shows a warning if this cannot be done.
+Instead of conda, you can also use `pip` (the standard package installer for Python) to install packages.
+Note that you should only use either conda or pip in one environment.

-*If you already have Anaconda on your machine, make sure that you use the latest version (in our course, we use Python 3.9 but Python 3.8 or 3.7 is also fine).
+*If you already have Anaconda on your machine, make sure that you use the latest version (in our course, we use Python 3.9 but Python 3.8 is also fine).
 In your terminal, type `python --version` to see which Python version you are using in your Anaconda base environment.*

 *You may also uninstall your current Anaconda environment from your machine and install the latest version: here a guide of how to [uninstall Anaconda](https://docs.anaconda.com/anaconda/install/uninstall/).*